Extended payment of Housing Benefit

 Extended payment for a homeowner

-You should tell LPS about changes, such as starting work or increasing your hours.
+You should tell the Housing Executive about changes, such as starting work or increasing your hours.
+You can learn more about this at:

-Normally you'll get the same amount of Housing Benefit/Rate Relief as you did before.
+Normally you'll get the same amount of Housing Benefit as you did before.

-Extended Payment is paid the same way as your Housing Benefit/Rate Relief.
+Extended payment is paid the same way as your Housing Benefit.

-If you are going back to work and are a tenant, the Housing Executive will also decide if you can get in-work Housing Benefit/Rate Relief.
+If you are going back to work and are a tenant or a homeowner, the Housing Executive will also decide if you are still entitled to get Housing Benefit.

 How to appeal